isabella232/journeys.en/help/using/building-journeys/testing-the-journey.md

 When opening a journey in test, the displayed path corresponds to the last test executed.

-The visual flow works whether the event is triggered via the interface or exernally (using Postman, for example).
+The visual flow works whether the event is triggered via the interface or externally (using Postman, for example).

 ## Viewing the logs {#viewing_logs}